sf-pocket-gophers-2015/decoupled_architecture/README.md

 - Handy generators
 - Developer ecosystem - gems and plugins that work with Rails out of the box
 - Lots and lots more great reasons in the (Rails API gem readme)[https://github.com/rails-api/rails-api/blob/master/README.md#why-use-rails-for-json-apis]
-- This had become such a popular pattern that the API functionality provided by the Rails API gem will be a part of Rails 5 core
+- This had become such a popular pattern that the functionality provided by the Rails API gem will be a part of Rails 5 core

 ## Same Origin Policy/CORS